 Habitat for Cats partners with local low cost spay/neuter clinics and veterinary hospitals to provide spay/neuter, rabies vaccinations and other medical treatment to community cats and kittens.
 HFC provides help to the areas surrounding and including New Bedford, Mass.

 Habitat for Cats provides education and advice to the public in regards to homeless cat care, spay/neuter and managing feral cat colonies.
 A cat colony is not based on the number of cats; A colony is defined as a place where cats share a common food source or where cats share common territory.
 Additionally, Habitat for Cats loans equipment for trapping and for the post-surgical care of feral cats to the public

 Habitat for Cats is one of a few organizations in the area that has over 20 years of TNR expertise and knowledge to educate and assist the public on matters related to feral cats.

 Most of the cats and kitten Habitat for Cats volunteers rescue require a little “TLC” before being available for adoption.
 The cats & kittens we rescue have often experienced being lost, abandoned, neglected or born outdoors.
-These cats/kittens need time to re-socialize with people – HFC gives them this opportunity with a temporary stay at the Post Care Clinic & Adoption Center or some may find temporary housing with a volunteer foster homes until they are ready for placement to a permanent home.
-In addition to our own adoption program, HFC partners with reputable no kill shelters which primarily work in the adoption field to transfer some of our cats/kittens to these shelters for quick adoption and home placement.
+These cats/kittens need time to re-socialize with people – they get this opportunity in volunteer foster homes until they are ready for placement to a permanent home.
+In addition to our own adoption program, HFC partners with reputable no kill shelters which primarily work in the adoption field, to transfer some of our cats/kittens to these shelters for quick adoption and home placement.